capri-docking/capri-docking.github.io/assessment/index.md

 These two targets featured binding of two different Fab's to a major histocompatibility complex-I.  All AlphaFold models were incorrect.
-Interestingly, while there were no good solutions for T234, a few groups managed medium-quality solutions (and no acceptable) for T233.
+Interestingly, a few groups managed medium-quality solutions (and no acceptable!) for T233.
 These were S_Chang, Kihara, Zou, Huang, Venclovas and scorer groups Zou and Venclovas.
+For T234, no acceptable models were submitted by predictors, but a few acceptable and one medium quality model were available in the shuffled set.
+Only the Giulini scorer group recognized an acceptable quality model, and submitted it as their scorer model 10.

 ### Round 54 CASP15-CAPRI